perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

 characteristics I just mentioned.

 The last situation is much less frequent than the first two.
-It requires that the things you're sorting be specialâpurpose, dedicated binary keys whose bit sequences have with excruciating care been arranged to sort in some prescribed fashion.
+It requires that the things you're sorting be special‐purpose, dedicated binary keys whose bit sequences have with excruciating care been arranged to sort in some prescribed fashion.
 This is also the strategy for any reasonable use of the `cmp` operator.